RedisLabs/redislabs-docs/content/rs/administering/designing-production/networking/port-configurations.md

 ## Turning off HTTP support

 Some of our customers want to be able to harden our web UI by turning off HTTP support by default.
-This will ensure that no traffic will be sent to an unencrypted port, forcing encryption in transit via HTTP.
+This will block traffic that is sent to the unencrypted API endpoint by disabling it.
+Any scripts or proxy configurations leveraging the HTTP API will need to be migrated to the encrypted API endpoint in order to continue functioning after this configuration.

+To disable HTTP support run the following command:

 ```src
 rladmin cluster config http_support disabled